pl3onasm/AADS/algorithms/divide-and-conquer/strassen/README.md

 \end{align*}
 $$

-Finally, we update the following 4 submatrices of the final matrix $C$:
+Finally, we conclude the recursive step by using the results of the above calculations to update the following 4 submatrices of the final matrix $C$:

 $$
 \begin{align*}